Cole's History

 1983

 Jimmy Barela, who joined Cole's in 1918, retires after working as our lead barman for 65 years.
-Thanks Jimmy, or your loyalty and contribution to Cole's legacy.
+Thanks Jimmy, for your loyalty and contribution to Cole's legacy.

 2008